-Allego has established an Audit Committee that is in compliance with NYSE listing standards andRule 10A-3 under the Exchange Act.
-Ronald Stroman, Patrick Sullivan, and Thomas Josef Maier serve on the Audit Committee, and Mr. Stroman serves as the Chair.
+Allego has established an Audit Committee that is in compliance with NYSE listing standards and Rule10A-3 under the Exchange Act.
+Ronald Stroman, Patrick Sullivan and Thomas Josef Maier serve on the Audit Committee, and Mr. Stroman serves as the Chair.
 Mr. Sullivan and Mr. Maier each qualify as an audit committee financial expert as defined under applicable SEC rules.

-The Audit Committee operates under a written charter adopted by the Board of Directors.
-The primary purposes of Allego's Audit Committee under the committee's charter are to assist the Allego Board's oversight of:
+The Audit Committee operates under a written charter adopted by the Allego Board.
+The primary purposes of Allego's Audit Committee under the committee's charter are to assist the Allego Board's oversight of, among other things, the following:

-- audits of Allego's financial statements; - the integrity of Allego's financial statements; - our process relating to risk management and the conduct and systems of internal control over financial reporting and disclosure controls and procedures; - the qualifications, engagement, compensation, independence and performance of Allego's independent auditor; and - the performance of Allego's internal audit function.
+- audits of Allego's financial statements; - the integrity of Allego's financial statements; - our process relating to risk management and the conduct and systems of internal control over financial reporting and disclosure controls and procedures; - · the qualifications, engagement, compensation, independence and performance of Allego's independent auditor; and - the performance of Allego's internal audit function.